Potherca/GraphvizWebEditor/README.md

 It pushes the previous version and then the current version to Heroku.

-### Set Environment Variables

-The environmental variables in the buildpack seems to be overwritten by the php one, or actually what happens, I don't care...
-They don't get exported...

-This means you have to set them yourself:

-    heroku config:set PATH=/app/.heroku/php/bin:/app/.heroku/php/sbin:/app/.heroku/graphviz/bin:/usr/local/bin:/usr/bin:/bin
-    heroku config:set LD_LIBRARY_PATH=/app/.heroku/graphviz/lib

-Use `heroku run bash` to check if `echo $PATH` has other variables and adjust accordingly.

 ### Done!

 This information should be good enough to get you up and running!